sundews/Sundew.DiscriminatedUnions/README.md

 public sealed record ValueExpression(int Value) : IExpression;
 ```

+## Generator features
+As mentioned the source generator is automatically activated for generating Factory Methods by specifying the partial keyword.
+In addition, the DiscriminatedUnion attribute can specify a flags enum (GeneratorFeatures) to control additional code generation.

+### Segregate - Generates and extension method for IEnumerable<Union> that segregates all items into buckets of the different result.

 ## Supported diagnostics:
 | Diagnostic Id | Description                                                            | Code Fix  |